ShanmugamMurugesan/NYC-TLC-yellow-taxi_MapReduce/README.md

 f) How does revenue vary over time?
 Calculate the average trip revenue per month - analysing it by hour of the day (day vs night) and the day of the week (weekday vs weekend).

-**NOTE:** It's recommended to use MRJob for completing the MapReduce taks above.
+**NOTE:** We will use MRJob for completing the MapReduce tasks above.